2016 Pacific typhoon season: International names

+Retirement

 After the season the Typhoon Committee retired the names Meranti, Sarika, Haima and Nock-ten from the naming lists, and in February 2018, the names were subsequently replaced with Nyatoh, Trases, Mulan, and Hinnamnor for future seasons, respectively.

 Philippines

 During the season PAGASA used its own naming scheme for the 14 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
-The names were taken from a list of names, that was last used during 2012 and are scheduled to be used again during 2020.
+The names were taken from a list of names, that was last used during 2012 and were used again during 2020.
 All of the names are the same except for Pepito, which replaced the name Pablo after it was retired.
 The name Gardo was replaced by Gomer after Gardo was added to PAGASA's main list replacing Glenda, which was retired after the 2014 season.

+Retirement

 After the season the names Karen, Lawin and Nina were retired by PAGASA, as they had caused over ₱1 billion in damages.
-They were subsequently replaced on the list with the names Kristine, Leon and Nika. for the 2020 Pacific typhoon season.
+They were subsequently replaced on the list with the names Kristine, Leon and Nika for the 2020 Pacific typhoon season.